 1. Ask Questions

-The most important thing to do before you buy used gifts is to make sure that they’re smoke- and pet-free — especially if there are allergies in your household.
+The most important thing to do before you buy secondhand gifts is to make sure that they’re smoke- and pet-free — especially if there are allergies in your household.

 Always ask for additional pictures if the toy has a defect, such as a dent or a stain.
 And be wary if the seller doesn’t describe it in detail or bother to provide pictures.